 Many of the factory-standard login credentials that accompany new devices are publically known, even to cybercriminals.
 Because of this, unchanged factory-standard credentials are classified as data leaks.

-IoT devices are most impacted by such exposures.
+IoT (internet of things) devices are most impacted by such exposures.
 When purchased, these devices come with standard login combinations to support rapid setup.

 Common username and password combinations include "admin" or "12345."